Tangerine-Community/Tangerine/docs/developer/creating-clean-dev-content.md

 If you add `--help` to the `create-group` command you may see other options as well.

 `docker exec tangerine create-group --help`

+To see more examples, check out the [demo video](https://youtu.be/dGo4C90aAto) from the v3.10.0 release.